 Directed by Joe Mantello and produced by Ryan Murphy, David Stone and Ned Martel, The Boys in the Band is based on the 1968 off-Broadway production of the same name from the late Mart Crowley.
-When first released, the show made waves in LGBTQ+ and mainstream culture for its authentic depiction of the gay community.
+Stars from the 2018 Broadway revival who reprise their roles in the film include Matt Bomer, Jim Parsons, Zachary Quinto, Andrew Rannells, Charlie Carver, Brian Hutchison, Michael Benjamin Washington, Robin de Jesús and Tuc Watkins.
+Although the film is set in 1968, it surprisingly holds modern relevance as the characters delve into issues that still plague the LGBTQIA+ community today, such as shame, self-hatred and internalised homophobia.
 The 2020 adaptation continues to tell the story of several gay men at a house party, whose evenings are thrown into turmoil with the arrival of an unexpected guest.

 Circus of Books (2020)

-The Death and Life of Marsha P. Johnson (2017)
+The Death and Life of Marsha P Johnson (2017)

-The Death and Life of Marsha P. Johnson follows American LGBTQ+ rights activist and retired domestic violence counselor, Victoria Cruz, as she investigates the death of Marsha P. Johnson, one of the prominent figures in the Stonewall uprising of 1969.
+The Death and Life of Marsha P. Johnson follows American LGBTQIA+ rights activist and retired domestic violence counsellor, Victoria Cruz, as she investigates the death of Marsha P. Johnson, one of the prominent figures in the Stonewall uprising of 1969.
 A founding member of the Gay Liberation Front, Marsha devoted her life as an outspoken advocate for trans people of colour, and established STAR (Street Transgender Action Revolutionaries) alongside fellow activist Sylvia Rivera to help homeless transgender youth in New York City.
 In 1992, at the age of 46, Marsha was found dead in the Hudson river, which police ruled as a suicide.
 However, Marsha’s friends, including Sylvia, believe that she was murdered.